Light-weight roof underlay

 In the case of non-insulated attics, it is advantageous to provide hip and ridge ventilation in order to ventilate the attic space.
 Complicated and frequently ineffective ventilation features on the eaves, ridge, valley, hip and roof fittings are thus not necessary.

 Increased indoor humidity

 These highly permeable membranes allow moisture to dry out of the structure to the outside more easily and more quickly.
-This is advantageous both during the construction phase and during normal use (when moisture from indoor air penetrates into the structure by diffusion or convection).
+This is advantageous both during the construction phase and during normal use (if moisture contained in the indoor air penetrates into the structure by diffusion or convection).

 These membranes may be used as temporary coverings and additional rain-protection measures, in accordance with the locally applicable regulations.

 The special membranes in the SOLITEX MENTO family are made of a thermoplastic elastomer ether-ester; the protective and covering fleeces are made of polypropylene.